zed-alpha/shadow-gadgets/README.md

   to fall back to the new color compat mechanism for API levels <28, but 28 itself uses the native ambient and spot colors.

-- The demo app was put together by eye on 1080x1920 xxhdpi devices, so things might not look that great on other configurations.
+- The demo app was put together by eye on medium phone devices, so things might not look that great on other configurations.
 Just a heads up.

 <br />